Zabrane/random_list/Readme.md

 # Random access list

-This library is implementing list to access element randomly.
+This library is implementing list (set) to access element randomly.
 It can collect many thousands elements and it have good performance to extract element randomly.

 # Usage